Authentication

 const token = await fetchNewToken()

-// pass a new token to reconnect to zero-cache
+// pass a new token to use when reconnecting to zero-cache

 zero.connection.connect({auth: token})